neuhai/FairytaleQA_Dataset/README.md

 ## Overview
 This is the repository for the FairytaleQA dataset, an open-source dataset focusing on comprehension of narratives, targeting students from kindergarten to eighth grade.
 The FairytaleQA dataset is annotated by education experts based on an evidence-based theoretical framework.
 It consists of 10,580 explicit and implicit questions derived from 278 children-friendly stories, covering seven types of narrative elements or relations.

 Ps.
 This is the backup repository for the dataset.
-In chance the original repo for hte dataset is not available: https://github.com/uci-soe/FairytaleQAData
+In case the original repo for the dataset is not available: https://github.com/uci-soe/FairytaleQAData

 ## Repository Structure
 ```bash